-Unlike virtually every rock and roll ensemble, this British Invasion band was fronted by a drummer, whose unique style of play created a sound that is as distinguishable today as it was more than 50 years ago.
-Mike Smith, the group’s lead singer, called by Bob Dylan, “the single greatest white male vocalist of the 1960s,” remained such a revered figure in musical circles that everyone from Joe Cocker to David Bowie viewed him as a revelation.
-The band’s saxophone player, Denis Payton, produced R&B-rooted solos, which were so fetching that it convinced a young Bruce Springsteen to hire Clarence Clemons because he wanted his septet, the E Street Band, to sound like them.
-Renowned guitarist and producer, Miami Steve van Zandt, called their mid-1960’s singles… “the absolute best productions made during the mono era.”
-And Bruce Springsteen’s longtime drummer, Max Weinberg, declared, “When you attend an E Street concert today, there will be at least 20 to 25 songs featuring their characteristic tum-tum-rolls.“
+Unlike virtually every rock and roll ensemble in history, this classic British Invasion band was fronted by a drummer, whose unique style of play created a sound that is as distinguishable today as it was more than half a century ago.
+The group’s lead singer, Mike Smith, called by Bob Dylan, “the greatest white male vocalist of the 1960s,” remained such a revered figure in musical circles that everyone from Joe Cocker to David Bowie viewed him as a revelation.
+The band’s saxophone player, Denis Payton, produced R&B-rooted solos, which were so fetching that it convinced a young Bruce Springsteen to hire Clarence Clemons because he wanted the E Street Band to sound like them.
+Renowned guitarist and producer, Miami Steve van Zandt, called the group’s mid-1960’s singles, “The absolute best productions made during the mono era.”
+Finally, Bruce Springsteen’s longtime drummer, Max Weinberg, declared, “When you attend an E Street concert today, there will be at least 20 to 25 songs featuring Dave Clark’s familiar tum-tum-rolls.“

-In 1964 and much of ’65, this celebrated band from Tottenham, North London, brazenly managed to spot the Beatles single-for-single.
-Like every other group at the time, however, The Dave Clark Five ultimately couldn’t match the Lennon-McCartney juggernaut, especially when the Fab Four demonstrated an astounding ability to change their sound with virtually every record.
-Nevertheless, for those of us who loved pop music back then, the DC Five’s music was such that everytime one of their singles popped on one of our local AM radio stations, you quickly turned up their music to full volume.
+In 1964 and throughout much of ’65, this celebrated group from Tottenham, North London, brazenly managed to spot the Beatles single-for-single.
+Like every other band at the time, however, the Dave Clark Five couldn’t match the Lennon-McCartney juggernaut.
+Nevertheless, for those of us who loved rock music back then, the DC Five’s music was such that every time one of their singles popped on one of our local AM radio stations, you quickly cranked up their music to decibel 10.
 In the end, the band had 17 hits on the Billboard Top 40 and also appeared on the influential Ed Sullivan Show a record-breaking 18 times between 1964-68.

-In a decade that gave us such LP masterpieces as Astral Weeks, Sam Cooke Live At the Copa, High Tide and Green Grass, Rubber Soul, Revolver, Blonde on Blonde, Days of Future Past, and I Never Loved a Man The Way I Love You, it was The Dave Clark Five’s Greatest Hits that was my most played album when the 1960s ended.
-As Bruce Springsteen commented a few years ago on his Sirius radio show, “My copy of that record was so full of scratches that I had to purchase a new one by ’68.”
+In a decade that gave us such LP masterpieces as Astral Weeks, Sam Cooke Live At the Copa, High Tide and Green Grass, Rubber Soul, Revolver, Blonde on Blonde, Days of Future Past, and I Never Loved a Man The Way I Love You, it was The Dave Clark Five’s Greatest Hits that was my most-played-album in real-time.
+As Tom Petty commented a few years ago on his Sirius radio show, “My copy of that record was so full of scratches that I had to purchase a new one by 1970.”

-I ended up purchasing The Dave Clark Five’s Greatest Hits in the fall of 1966 with some newfound money I had earned as a local paperboy.
-Recorded in crystalline mono by Epic Records – with the distinctive canary-yellow label – the record’s 10 songs seemed to literally jump right off the record-player like a Saturn Five rocket.
-For rock fans at the time, the DC Five’s uninhibited, gleeful singles chased away any stormclouds and gave us a reason to believe.
+The first time I purchased The Dave Clark Five’s Greatest Hits was the fall of 1966 with some newfound money I had earned as the neighborhood paperboy.
+Recorded in crystalline mono by Epic Records – with the distinctive canary-yellow label – the disc’s 10 songs seemed to literally jump right off the record-player like a Saturn-Five rocket.
+For pop fans at the time, the DC Five’s uninhibited, gleeful singles chased away any storm-clouds and gave us a reason to believe.
 “Their music reverberated, primarily because it was percussion-based, which was both original and distinctive,” remarked Bruce Springsteen in 2014.
 “For kids like me, their recordings were like instant adrenaline shots.”
 Thus, a greatest hits package of such treasures was a must for those who cherished their songs.

-The second tune on the album, 1964’s “Everybody Knows,” remains my second favorite Dave Clark Five number, a single so infectious that it should have its own zip code.
-From the unforeseen chord changes to the incredible instrumentation provided by saxophonist Denis Payton and lead guitarist Lenny Davidson, it is Dave Clark himself who drives the bus here with his propelling percussion work.
-The song is bridged together by the group’s version of Lennon-McCartney-Harrison-like harmonies, led by alpha dog vocalist, Mike Smith.
+The second tune on the album, 1964’s “Everybody Knows,” remains my second favorite Dave Clark Five number ever, a single so infectious that it should have its own zip code.
+From the unforeseen chord changes to the incredible instrumentation provided by lead guitarist Lenny Davidson, it is Dave Clark himself who drives the bus here with his propelling percussion work.
+The tune is bridged together by some Lennon-McCartney-Harrison-like harmonies, led by their alpha-dog vocalist, Mike Smith.
 Before the YouTube police knocked a live version off the Internet, I showed the clip to them.
 These very twenty-first-century adolescents were astonished that Dave’s drum-set was positioned in the front, with the guitarists, keyboard player, and saxophonist behind him.
 In every way, the great Dave Clark was the leader of this band.

 The Dave Clark Five’s Greatest Hits’ third entry, “Can’t You See That She’s Mine,” reached as high as number 2 on the Billboard Top 40 the week of July 18, 1964.
-It also has been my all-time personal favorite Dave Clark Five number, a tune so animated that my pulse still soars every time I hear it.
-Keyboard player and lead vocalist Mike Smith dominates throughout, with an amusement park ride-like introduction that morphs into his familiar gravelly vocals that exuberantly frame the rest of the song.
-When you see the video, however, you will surely notice the extraordinary musicianship of the great Dave Clark, from his riveting percussion work to his auxiliary vocals, which support Smith at every turn.
-Underrated lead guitarist Lenny Davidson adds the essential licks, while Denis Payton provides the finishing touches with a breathtaking solo that forms an instrumental bridge for the last verse.
-When I used to host oldies shows in college back in the mid-’70s, “Can’t You See That She’s Mine” was one of those songs where everyone got up and danced.
+It also has been my all-time personal favorite Dave Clark Five number, a tune so kick-ass that my pulse still soars every time I hear it.
+Lead vocalist Mike Smith dominates throughout, with an amusement park ride-like introduction on the keyboard that morphs into his familiar gravelly vocals that then frames the rest of the song.
+When you see the video, however, you will surely notice the extraordinary musicianship of Mr. Clark, from his riveting percussion work to his auxiliary vocals, which support Smith at every turn.
+Underrated guitarist Lenny Davidson adds the essential licks, while Denis Payton provides the finishing touches with a breathtaking solo that forms an instrumental bridge for the last verse.
+When I used to host oldies shows in college back in the mid-’70’s, “Can’t You See That She’s Mine” was one of those songs where everyone got up and danced.

 “I Like it Like That,” the single that ends Side 1 of the record, turned out to be a faultless cover of the 1961 R&B hit by Chris Kenner.
 In less than two minutes, Mike Smith here provides an iconic vocal performance that many rock critics believe actually surpasses John Lennon on his more famous “Twist and Shout.”
 This isn’t just some persistent teenage bewailing as Lennon does so fervidly throughout his Beatles hit.
-In Mike Smith’s re-do of “I Like It Like That,” his vocals are nothing less than a manly plea for both temptation and lust.
-When Tom Petty introduced the song on his Sirius radio show a few years ago, he called Smith’s performance throughout the group’s cover version, “a genuine tour de force.”
-I agree.
+In Smith’s re-do of “I Like It Like That,” his vocals are a manly plea for both temptation and lust.
+When Bob Dylan introduced the song on his satellite radio show a few years ago, he called Mike Smith’s performance throughout the group’s cover version, “an authentic tour de force.”
+I couldn’t agree more.

 Only the DC Five could follow-up one impossibly fast-paced rocker with another, as they did on their greatest hits package with the indefatigable 1964 smash, “Do You Love Me?”
-A remake of the Contours 1962 Motown classic, the boys here decide to record their cover version in Mach 3 speed, daring the listener not to get up in dance forthwith by undocked impulse.
+A remake of the Contours ’62 Motown classic, the boys here decide to record their cover version in Mach 3 speed, daring the listener not to get up in dance forthwith by undocked impulse.
 Mike Smith’s singing here is an epiphany, but you could argue that it is Dave Clark’s machine-gun-drumming that drives the engine.
-Saxophonist Denis Payton provides the musical harmony with his decisive playing, providing a musical blueprint for Clarence Clemons to emulate a generation later for the E Street Band.
-Like all eminent Dave Clark Five numbers, the ongoing collaboration between the circle of band members here is extraordinary.
+Sax-player extraordinaire Payton provides the musical harmony with his decisive playing, providing a musical blueprint for Clarence Clemons to emulate a generation later for the E Street Band.
+Like all eminent Dave Clark Five numbers, the ongoing collaboration between the circle of band members here is exemplary.

 While The Dave Clark Five continued to achieve palpable success through 1966, they managed to generate just one more significant hit in the States thereafter.
-Their last top ten single, a phenomenal cover of Marv Johnson’s 1959 classic, “You Got What it Takes,” was released in late April 1967, skirting the psychedelic singles that would then dominate just the subsequent Summer of Love.
+Their last top ten single in the US, a phenomenal cover of Marv Johnson’s 1959 classic, “You Got What it Takes,” was released in April 1967, skirting the psychedelic singles that would then dominate just the subsequent Summer of Love.
 Although the band continued to have modest success in the UK for a spell, by 1970, they quietly disbanded.
-The proverbial one-trick pony, the band had exhausted their unique musical template and didn’t – couldn’t – reinvent themselves as the Beatles did so with aplomb.
-Let’s be honest, you didn’t turn to the DC Five to figure out the mysteries of life as you did when you listened to the Moody Blues or the Pink Floyd.
-Ultimately, their music just made you feel better at the time.
-In retrospect, that was not a bad legacy to maintain.
+The proverbial one-trick pony, the band had exhausted their unique musical template and didn’t – couldn’t – reinvent themselves as the Beatles did so with album after album.
+Let’s be honest, you didn’t turn to the DC Five to figure out the mysteries of life as you did when you listened to the Fab Four, the Moody Blues, or Pink Floyd.
+In the end, their music just made you feel better at the time.

-Still, for the group’s legion of fans including me, we all continued to wave their banner and never stopped listening to them.
+Neverthless, for the group’s legion of fans, we all continued to wave their banner and never stopped listening to them.
 We were thrilled when Dave Clark ended up working with such artists such as Freddie Mercury, Stevie Wonder, and Cliff Richard as a producer and musical entrepreneur.
-We rejoiced when keyboardist and singer Mike Smith began performing with his own band in 2001 after a 25-year hiatus and were stunned to discover that he still had the same behind his vocals.
-We also wept when Smith died of complications to a fall suffered at home, just two weeks before he and the band were to be formally inducted into the Rock and Roll Hall of Fame.
+We rejoiced when keyboardist and singer Mike Smith began performing with his own band in 2001 after a 25-year hiatus and were stunned to discover that he still had the same umph behind his vocals.
+We also wept when Smith died of complications of a fall suffered at home – just two weeks before he and the band were to be formally inducted into the Rock and Roll Hall of Fame.
 Happily, when Bruce Springsteen and the E Street Band began to steadfastly cover a batch of the DC Five’s singles onstage, we rejoiced that a new generation of fans had begun reexamining the group’s timeless music.

 For Christmas 2016, my wife ended up giving me an unexpected pleasure – a turntable with a built-in speaker.
 I instantly fingered through my stack of old records that I had kept and quickly located The Dave Clark Five’s Greatest Hits.